 Understanding the process that follows an arrest in Napa County helps families act quickly and avoid critical mistakes during a stressful situation.

 After arrest, the person is transported to the Napa County jail for booking.
-Booking takes 2 to 6 hours and includes fingerprinting, photographs, and a review of outstanding warrants.
-The person will appear in the county inmate system once booking is complete.
+Booking procedures, fingerprinting, photographs, and warrant verification, are usually completed within 2 to 6 hours.
+The individual becomes searchable in the county inmate system only after booking has been fully processed.

 For most misdemeanors, bail is set according to the Napa County bail schedule immediately after booking.
-For felony charges, bail is formally addressed at arraignment within 48 hours.
-Contact a licensed bail bondsman as soon as the amount is known to begin the release process.
+Bail for felony charges is officially set by a judge at arraignment, normally scheduled within 48 hours of booking.
+The release process begins when you contact a licensed bondsman, so reach out as soon as the bail amount is established.

 The first court appearance in Napa County occurs at the Napa County Superior Court, typically within 48 hours of arrest for in-custody defendants.
-At arraignment, charges are formally read, a plea is entered, and bail conditions are reviewed.
+Arraignment covers three essentials: the formal reading of charges, an initial plea from the defendant, and a review of bail conditions.
 An attorney should be present if at all possible.

 If your loved one was recently arrested in Napa County and does not yet appear in the online system, booking may still be in progress.
 Call our free line and a live agent will check directly with the Napa County Sheriff and verify their status in minutes.